swisscatplus/catplus-docs/tutorials/chemboard.md

 ## Deployment

-In order to deploy the Chembord see at [catplus-deployment](https://github.com/swisscatplus/catplus-deployment).
+In order to deploy the chembord see instructions at [catplus-deployment](https://github.com/swisscatplus/catplus-deployment).
 The deployment expects that there is an image available at [chembord packages](https://github.com/swisscatplus/catplus-chembord/pkgs/container/catplus-chembord).

 ### Prerequisites

-- `podman`: images are build with podman: you need to install podman and run the podman server, see here: [podman-start](https://docs.podman.io/en/stable/markdown/podman-start.1.html)
+- `podman`: images are currently build with podman: you need to install podman and run the podman server, see here: [podman-start](https://docs.podman.io/en/stable/markdown/podman-start.1.html) or change the `just` commands to build with docker.

 ### Build image